AnsBalin/skorche/README.md

-# *skorche*
+# _skorche_

-*skorche* is (or will be!) a lightweight python library for simple task orchestration.
-It provides a declarative API for constructing workflows and pipelines out of existing functions and allows different parts of the pipeline to operate asynhcronously and scale independently.
+_skorche_ is (or will be!) a lightweight python library for simple task orchestration.
+It provides a declarative API for constructing workflows and pipelines out of existing functions and allows different parts of the pipeline to operate asynchronously and scale independently.

 ```python
 input_files = ['cat1.zip', 'cat2.zip', 'dog1.zip']